Use a cloud distribution point in Configuration Manager

 This feature doesn't enable support for Azure Cloud Service Providers (CSP).
 The cloud distribution point deployment with Azure Resource Manager continues to use the classic cloud service, which the CSP doesn't support.
 For more information, see available Azure services in Azure CSP.

 In Configuration Manager version 1810 and earlier, the cloud distribution point wizard still provides the option for a classic service deployment using an Azure management certificate.
 To simplify the deployment and management of resources, use the Azure Resource Manager deployment model for all new cloud distribution points.
 If possible, redeploy existing cloud distribution points through Resource Manager.

 Starting in version 1810, the classic service deployment in Azure is deprecated for use in Configuration Manager.
 This version is the last to support creation of these Azure deployments.
-This functionality will be removed in the first Configuration Manager version released after July 1, 2019.
-Move your CMG and cloud distribution points to Azure Resource Manager deployments before this time.
+This functionality will be removed in a future Configuration Manager version.

 Configuration Manager doesn't migrate existing classic cloud distribution points to the Azure Resource Manager deployment model.
 Create new cloud distribution points using Azure Resource Manager deployments, and then remove classic cloud distribution points.